bschnei/media/README.txt

 I wound up using Authelia because it had support for both of those features along with good documentation and cool devs.

 This is running on a Synology NAS which requires some ugly hacks to get it to work.
 The change-ports script makes the built-in nginx webserver listen on ports 81 and 444 to free up 80 and 443 for traefik.
-The iptables-fix script passes the true external IP address through to the docker containers.
-This is very useful for pihole and authelia.

 Major credit to htpcBeginner's fantastic website and examples.